ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 [Multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) builds help us apply separation of concerns.
 A multi-stage setup allows you to define different stages of a single Dockerfile and reference them later.
 In our api Dockerfile, we declared the name of our first stage `as base`.

-The flag `--tag` specifies an [image tag](https://docs.docker.com/engine/reference/commandline/tag/) or name we can use to reference the new image, it is tagged `demo/api`.
+`--tag` specifies an [image tag](https://docs.docker.com/engine/reference/commandline/tag/).
+An image tag is just a name we can use to reference new image, it is tagged `demo/api`.

 If you publish a private or public image to [DockerHub](https://hub.docker.com/) (the official Docker image repository) the format DockerHub expects is username/image-name.
 Since we are not publishing images in this tutorial `demo` doesn't have to be your real username.

 ### Creating the React app Dockerfile